Tabrez-Nawab/House-price-prediction-using-linear-regression/README.md

-# this machine learning project redicts house prices based on various features such as location, size, number of bedrooms,etc. this model is implemented using linear regression
+# this machine learning project redicts house prices based on various features such as location, size, number of bedrooms,etc. this model is built using linear regresion